eclipse-archived/ceylon-lang.org/documentation/1.1/tour/anonymous-member-classes.md

         ...
     }

-Even though `abstract` classes and `formal` classes seem like superficially similar concepts, there's a really big difference:
+Even though `abstract` classes and `formal` classes seem like quite similar concepts, there's a really big difference:

 - An `abstract` nested class *may not* be instantiated, and *need not* be refined by concrete subclasses of the containing class.
 - A `formal` member class *may* be instantiated, and *must* be refined by every subclass of the containing class.

+Note that this difference explains why Ceylon has a special-purpose annotation to distinguish a formal member.
+We can't use `abstract` to declare a formal member, since that would be ambiguous in the case of a nested class.

 It's an interesting exercise to compare Ceylon's member class refinement with the functionality of Java dependency injection frameworks.
 Both mechanisms